Someone at a Distance

 Someone at a Distance is a 1953 novel by the British writer Dorothy Whipple.
-A French au pair ruthlessly sets out to seduce the husband of her employer and steal him away from her.
+A young French woman engaged as companion to an elderly lady ruthlessly sets out to seduce the son of her employer and take him away from his wife.
 It was the final novel of Whipple who had been a popular writer in the 1930s and 1940s.
 It was republished in 1999 by Persephone Books.
 A dramatization was broadcast on BBC Radio Four in 2022.